 This increase in watt usage doesn't just apply to the hardware.
 Your laptop itself will consume more power alone when it's plugged into external hardware.
-As such, the cost for power consumption rises not just because of external hardware using more power but because the laptop drains quicker as it's plugged into peripheral devices.
+As such, the cost for power consumption rises not just because of external hardware using more power but because the laptop drains faster as it's plugged into peripheral devices.

 It's proven that how consistently you charge your laptop, and for how long, affects the battery life in the long term.
 If you always leave your laptop plugged in, even after it's fully charged, you'll find that the battery capacity is significantly reduced within one or two years.

-When your battery doesn't last as long, you'll need to keep it charging more often.
+When your laptop battery doesn't last as long, you'll need to keep it charging more often.
 That can significantly increase your overall power consumption, leading to even more electricity costs in the long run.

 While your laptop's power adaptor specs correctly measure power consumption in the beginning, the worse your battery gets, the more inaccurate this measurement is going to be.

 If your power adaptor says 110W, but your battery only lasts a couple of hours, that number can be much higher as it takes more and more power to charge your laptop entirely.